Third Infantry Division Museum

 The Drummer Boy Civil War Museum

 The Drummer Boy Civil War Museum in Andersonville is home to Civil War uniforms, guns, flags,revolvers, carbines, muskets and Civil War swords.

 National Infantry Museum & Soldier Center

-National Infantry Museum & Soldier Center in Columbus salutes soldiers in a 190,000-square-foot facility nestled where Columbus meets Fort Benning.
+National Infantry Museum & Soldier Center in Columbus salutes soldiers in a 190,000-square-foot facility nestled where Columbus meets Fort Moore.
 It is the only museum in the country dedicated to the American Infantryman and preserves one of the greatest collections of military artifacts.